-In September 2019, the Company entered into a Loan and Security Agreement, as subsequently amended (the Loan Agreement) with Silicon Valley Bank (SVB) providing for a term loan (the Term Loan) for an aggregate principal amount of \$4.5 million.
+In September 2019, the Company entered into a Loan and Security Agreement, as subsequently amended (the "Loan Agreement") with SVB providing for a term loan (the "Term Loan") for an aggregate principal amount of \$4.5 million.

-In September 2019 and in connection with the Loan Agreement, the Company issued a warrant to purchase up to an aggregate of 49,609 shares of common stock at \$1.44 per share.
+In September 2019 and in connection with the Loan Agreement, the Company issued a warrant to purchase up to an aggregate of 49,609 shares of Common Stock at \$1.44 per share.
 The Company determined the initial fair value of the warrant to be \$0.1 million using the Black-Scholes option-pricing model.
 The fair value of the warrant was recorded to equity and as a debt discount, which was being amortized to interest expense using the effective interest method over the term of the Term Loan.
-In November 2020, the warrant was net-exercised for 46,358 shares of common stock.
+In November 2020, the warrant was net-exercised for 46,358 shares of Common Stock.

-In March 2021, the Company entered into a First Amendment to Loan and Security Agreement (the First Amendment), which increased the aggregate principal amount of the Term Loan to \$30.0 million, of which \$20.0 million was immediately available under the first tranche (First Tranche) and \$10.0 million is available under the second tranche through December 31, 2022 (Second Tranche), subject to the completion of certain clinical or financial milestones.
-Pursuant to the First Amendment, the Term Loan will mature on January 1, 2026.
+In March 2021, the Company entered into a First Amendment to Loan and Security Agreement (the "First Amendment"), which increased the aggregate principal amount of the Term Loan to \$30.0 million, of which \$20.0 million was immediately available under the first tranche ("First Tranche") and \$10.0 million was available under the second tranche through December 31, 2022 ("Second Tranche"), subject to the completion of certain clinical or financial milestones.
+Pursuant to the First Amendment, the Term Loan will mature on January 1, 2026 (the "Maturity Date").

-In May 2022, the Company entered into a Second Amendment to Loan and Security Agreement (the Second Amendment), which amended the milestones for the Second Tranche, added a liquidity covenant for the Second Tranche and amended the interest and prepayment terms.
+In May 2022, the Company entered into a Second Amendment to Loan and Security Agreement (the "Second Amendment"), which amended the milestones for the Second Tranche, added a liquidity covenant for the Second Tranche and amended the interest and prepayment terms.